compose-spec/compose-spec/02-model.md

 Project name can be set explicitly by top-level `name` attribute.
 Compose offers a way for user to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

-Project name MUST contain only lowercase letters, decimal digits, dashes, and underscores, and MUST begin with a lowercase letter or decimal digit.
+Project name must contain only lowercase letters, decimal digits, dashes, and underscores, and must begin with a lowercase letter or decimal digit.

 ### Illustrative example